Accessibility

 Submit Form

-We will do our best to honor requests after the deadline, however services cannot be guaranteed.
-If you are a speaker, artist, filmmaker or other invited guest of SXSW, please discuss your accommodation needs with the SXSW staff member that is programming your event.
+The deadline for submitting accommodation requests for SXSW 2025 has passed.
+We will do our best to honor requests after the deadline, however, services cannot be guaranteed.
+If you are a speaker, artist, filmmaker, or other invited guest of SXSW, please discuss your accommodation needs with the SXSW staff member who is programming your event.
 You will be provided a form to request ADA accommodations needed for your event and connected with the Accessibility Team.

 Accessibility Designation

-All registrants attending the in-person event must pick up their own credentials by showing their government-issued photo ID at Registration in the Austin Convention Center.
+All registrants must pick up their own credentials by showing their government-issued photo ID at Registration.
+There is an Accessibility Help Desk inside of the Registration rooms in Austin Convention Center EH1 and Marriott Downtown Moontower Hall to assist those who will be using Accessibility Designation.

 Companion Wristband

-Companion Wristbands can be picked up at the Accessibility Desk in Registration (Exhibit Hall 1 at the Austin Convention Center & Moontower Hall in the Marriott Downtown) during badge pickup.
+Companion Wristbands can be picked up at the Accessibility Help Desk inside of the Registration rooms in Austin Convention Center EH1 and Marriott Downtown Moontower Hall while picking the badge holders Accessibility Designated badge.
 Both the badge holder and the companion must be present and have proper identification at the time of pick up.

 Please contact accessibility@sxsw.com for more information about Companion Wristbands.